Latest

 Law is changing.
 Here is where things stand.

-Kratom legal status varies dramatically across country.
+Kratom's legal status varies dramatically across the country.
 Some states have banned it outright.
 Others regulate it.
 Most have done nothing.
-Tracker shows where your state stands and what is moving.
+This tracker shows where your state stands and what is moving.

 Note: Last updated April 2026.
 Laws change frequently.
 We update this page as legislation passes.